Arya920/Document_Summarizer/README.md

 - **Fine-tuned BART:** Created a fine-tuned BART model (uploaded to HuggingFace). [link to our model](https://huggingface.co/datasets/scientific_papers?row=0)
 - **Pegasus:** Used a powerful pre-trained model for abstractive summarization.
 - **BART:** Leveraged a pre-trained Bidirectional and Auto-Regressive Transformers for text generation.
-- **LSTM:** Created a Long Short-Term Memory networks for sequence-to-sequence learning

 ### 3. Datasets